pioneers/PiElectrical/Boards/ServoController/README.md

 Has 2 Servo Mounts, external 5 V and Max 1 Amp

 Y9: We reduced the number of servos per board, no one complained, so we'll keep it this way to maintain a small formfactor.
-Thing more about enclosure!
+Think more about enclosure!
 It was the most stable board.

 Y10: Avererorerol Kandala